 Once the tour starts, your guide who is a former miner, will give you a behind the scenes look at a real silver mine.
 Probably the most interesting part of the tour is seeing the mining equipment in action.
 The tour guide gave us a brief run down on the mining equipment used and how it has changed over the years.

 And for those you not traveling with kids take a stop by the Oasis Bordello.
 This brothel was in operation for just over 100 years, closing in January of 1988.
 It is literally a time capsule you can walk through.
-The former residents left in a haste as they had received a tip that they were going to be raided by the FBI and the building was later preserved as a museum.
+The former residents left in a haste as they had received a tip that they were going to be raided by the FBI.
+The building was later preserved as a museum.

 At the time of our tour photos were not allowed of the inside but the rooms were left just as the ladies had left them.
 Cigarettes still in the ash trays, dirty dishes in the sink and rooms still prepped for clients.
 The tour gives you a peek inside the working rooms as well as the madam’s room and the living quarters.
 The guide told us that some of the working ladies have returned to take the tour of their former place of work, which helped add more colorful stories to the tour.